 ABSTRACT.
-The growth of primary cultures of honey bee (Apis mellifera L.) haemocytes and the evaluation of several parameters and of
+The growth of primary cultures of honey bee (Apis mellifera L.) haemocytes and the evaluation of several days)

 KEY WORDS: Haemocytes, in vitro growth, honey bee larvae